byuccl/dac_sdc_2022/_labs/audio_driver.md

     - Turn on looping for the current audio clip.
     - Turn off looping for the current audio clip.
   * Integrate sound into Space Invaders by generating the following sounds during game operation:
+    * WAVE files are provided [here](https://github.com/byu-cpe/ecen427_student/tree/master/resources/wavFiles).
-    * the “marching” sound the aliens make as they move back and forth across the screen.
-There are 4 sounds (wave1, wave2, wave3, wave4 in the Box directory).
-You start with wave1 the first time an alien moves and then play the next sound in the sequence on each successive move, cycling back to wave1.
+    * the "marching" sound the aliens make as they move back and forth across the screen is comprised of four separate walk1, walk2, walk3, and walk4 sounds.
+You start with walk1 the first time an alien moves and then play the next sound in the sequence on each successive move, cycling back to wave1.
     * the sound that the red flying saucer makes as it flies across the screen (use your looping functionality for this)
     * the explosion noise that occurs when your tank is hit by an alien bullet,
     * the explosion noise that occurs when an alien is hit by a tank bullet,